Tamang Panahon: "Kalyeserye" plot

-Lola Nidora (Wally Bayola) announces that she will allow a no-restrictions policy during Alden (Alden Richards) and Yaya Dub (Maine Mendoza) meetings as long as they trust each other for the sake of love.
-After the announcement, Lola Nidora together with her two other sisters: Lola Tidora (Paolo Ballesteros) and Lola Tinidora (Jose Manalo) reminisce about their younger years.
+Lola Nidora (Wally Bayola) announces that she will allow a no-restrictions policy during meetings of Alden (Alden Richards) and Yaya Dub's (Maine Mendoza) meetings as long as they trust each other for the sake of love.
+After the announcement, Lola Nidora and her two other sisters—Lola Tidora (Paolo Ballesteros) and Lola Tinidora (Jose Manalo)—reminisce about their younger years.

-Back at the mansion of the three Lolas, Lola Nidora received a mystery call telling her that the Riding in Tandem, who holds the secret diary, was on the way to the bungalow (the Philippine Arena) to ruin the show.
-Meanwhile, Alden is making his way to the bungalow of Lola Nidora.
+At the mansion of the three Lolas, Lola Nidora receives a mystery call warning her that the Riding in Tandem, who holds the secret diary, is heading to the bungalow (the Philippine Arena) to ruin the show.
+Meanwhile, Alden makes his way to the bungalow of Lola Nidora.

-In the bungalow, Lola Nidora recollects about her past relationships.
+In the bungalow, Lola Nidora recollects her past relationships.
 She begins with Alberto, moving on to Antonio, then Ferdinand, and finally Anselmo, whom Lola Nidora had carried away with him.
-However, her mother was not in favor of Anselmo, until she had met Miguel de Explorer, whom Lola Nidora really loves.
-Lola Nidora continues her story explaining the family tree of the de Explorer clan.
-Suddenly, DuhRizz arrives and she says that she really loves Alden but hates Yaya Dub but she later apologizes about her mistakes to them.
-Rihanna enters the scene and she calls her chat mate Harry, but Lola Nidora orders Rihanna to get the juice for her and DuhRizz.
-Lola Nidora tells DuhRizz that she can still find her true love, regardless of her social status, her beauty or her education background, and then calls Yaya Dub, who arrives along with Bae-by Baste and Yaya Luvs.
+However, her mother was not in favor of Anselmo, until she had met Miguel de Explorer, whom Lola Nidora loves.
+Lola Nidora continues her story by explaining the family tree of the de Explorer clan.
+Suddenly, DuhRizz arrives and says that she loves Alden but hates Yaya Dub.
+She later apologizes for her mistakes to them.
+Rihanna enters the scene and calls her chat mate Harry, but Lola Nidora orders Rihanna to fetch her and DuhRizz some juice.
+Lola Nidora tells DuhRizz that she can still find her true love, regardless of her social status, beauty, or educational background, and then calls Yaya Dub, who arrives along with Bae-by Baste and Yaya Luvs.

 Alden finally arrives, bringing a box of roses and a box containing a missing glass slipper.
 Alden slowly enters and finally comes face-to-face with Yaya Dub.
 Lola Nidora enters the scene and lectures the couple about true love that waits for the right time and later proclaims that this is the right time for them.
 Then, the couple hugs Lola Nidora.
 Both Alden and Yaya Dub deliver their messages together.
 Lola Tidora and Lola Tinidora arrive and tell the couple to have their first dance together, but before their dance, Alden puts the missing slipper on the foot of Yaya Dub.

-Afterwards, the Riding in Tandem arrives in the scene and Alden chases them to the car park.
+Afterward, the Riding in Tandem arrives on the scene, and Alden chases them to the car park.
 Suddenly, Frankie Arenolli arrives, wearing an outfit filled with logos of known sponsors of the event, while Yaya Dub and Alden run away.
 Frankie delivers a short speech and claims that Yaya Dub should have become his wife.
-As the show almost come to a close, Lola Tidora notices that Lola Nidora is missing.
-Lola Nidora and the Rogelios are at the car park, fighting off the Riding In Tandem and Nidora successfully retrieves her secret diary from one of the riders.
+As the show almost ends, Lola Tidora notices that Lola Nidora is missing.
+Lola Nidora and the Rogelios are at the car park, fighting off the Riding in Tandem, and Nidora successfully retrieves her secret diary from one of the riders.